34 Most Common SoapUI Interview Questions and Answers

 In an interview, most questions would be a response to what you say your experience has been.

-For example: If you say that you have been working on SoapUI for 5 years now and have tested an application both functionally and also ran some load tests – then the SoapUI testing interview questions would be about:
+For example: If you say that you have been working on SoapUI for 5 years now and have tested an application both functionally and also ran some load tests, then some of the SoapUI testing interview questions would be:

 • How much of an involvement did you have?